 I also like to use other types of bitters in this drink.
 One fine choice is Bitter Truth Old Time Aromatic Bitters which seem to be a little more delicate than Angostura.
 This pairs nicely with a delicate Champagne.

-As to what kind of wine to use, first you need something good.
+As to what kind of wine to use, use a good sparkler.
 A Champagne Cocktail is 90% or more wine so use a quality California sparkling wine or a non-vintage French Champagne.
 You don't need to go nuts with a vintage Champagne - you would just be covering it up with the bitters and sugar.

 Champagne Cocktails started out in the mid-19th Century as iced drinks.
 This evolved over the years to using less ice and finally to the version we have today.
 If you want to use some ice go ahead and add a large cube or lump of ice before garnishing.
 This can extend the drink a little during warm weather.